abulka/lcodemaps/README.md

 # History - Why Code Maps?

-When I have encountered a huge codebase, or an old project I wrote myself, or just a complex code area - I typically trace out and make notes as I read the code.
+Whenever I have encountered a huge codebase, or an old project I wrote myself, or just a complex code area - I typically trace out and make notes as I read the code.
 How many programmers do something similar?
 Here is an example of a hand-crafted literate code map:

 ![hand_crafted_early_code_map](https://raw.github.com/abulka/lcodemaps/master/images/handcrafted-code-map-andy.png)